theHARI962n/QR-code-generator/README.md

 ## Usage

-Run the QR code generator:
+1.Run the QR code generator:

   npm start

-Enter a URL when prompted.
+2.Enter a URL when prompted.

-The QR code image (qr_img.png) and the URL text file (URL.txt) will be generated in the project directory.
+3.The QR code image (qr_img.png) and the URL text file (URL.txt) will be generated in the project directory.